Programs

 Huntington, WV 25701

-The Advancing Diabetes Self Management Program (ADSM) is a partnership of rural health centers and churches in Rural West Virginia working to promote innovative ways to help people experience the benefit of taking control of their diabetes.
-The lead organization for this project is the Department of Family and Community Health (FCH) at Marshall University’s School of Medicine.
-Its goals have been to: 1) Equip and support partner agencies to lead ongoing Help Yourself self management workshops; 2) Disseminate self management communication materials using social marketing strategies; 3) Integrate changes into health care systems that facilitate self management education and support; and 4) Promote expansion of medical group visits through mentoring and consultation.
+The Advancing Diabetes Self Management Program (ADSM) was a partnership of rural health centers and churches in Rural West Virginia working to promote innovative ways to help people experience the benefit of taking control of their diabetes.
+The lead organization for this project was the Department of Family and Community Health (FCH) at Marshall University’s School of Medicine.
+Its goals were to: 1) Equip and support partner agencies to lead ongoing Help Yourself self management workshops; 2) Disseminate self management communication materials using social marketing strategies; 3) Integrate changes into health care systems that facilitate self management education and support; and 4) Promote expansion of medical group visits through mentoring and consultation.

-The six-week Help Yourself Chronic Disease Self Management Course, co-taught by clinic staff and lay leaders, is designed to teach people how to deal with the symptoms and frustrations of living with diabetes and other chronic conditions.
-The program is skills-based and centers on goal setting and problem-solving.
-Sessions are highly interactive, where mutual support and success builds participants’ skills and confidence to self manage.
+The six-week Help Yourself Chronic Disease Self Management Course, co-taught by clinic staff and lay leaders, was designed to teach people how to deal with the symptoms and frustrations of living with diabetes and other chronic conditions.
+The program was skills-based and centered on goal setting and problem-solving.
+Sessions were highly interactive, where mutual support and success built participants’ skills and confidence to self manage.

 Self management health communication materials were developed using the stages of change constructs of the Transtheoretical Model.
-They focus on three messages: Balance Your Plate, Choose to Move and Kick the Habit, and they provide information that enables patients to make action plans for behavior change.
-The materials are being marketed to three key audiences: 1) primary care centers, especially those that are new members of a Health Disparities Collaborative; 2) community organizations such as support groups and diabetes coalitions; and 3) the Partnership of African American Churches.
+They focused on three messages: Balance Your Plate, Choose to Move and Kick the Habit, and they provided information that enabled patients to make action plans for behavior change.
+The materials were being marketed to three key audiences: 1) primary care centers, especially those that are new members of a Health Disparities Collaborative; 2) community organizations such as support groups and diabetes coalitions; and 3) the Partnership of African American Churches.

-Medical group visits (MGVs) take place in a supportive group-setting and include the same services that are delivered during routine individual office visits.
-However, they provide several advantages over traditional patient visits: improved follow up; more time for self management education and problem solving; more time for patients and their care team to interact and build collaborative partnerships; opportunity for patients to learn from and support each other; greater patient and provider satisfaction; and fewer urgent care visits.
+Medical group visits (MGVs) took place in a supportive group-setting and included the same services that were delivered during routine individual office visits.
+However, they provided several advantages over traditional patient visits: improved follow up; more time for self management education and problem solving; more time for patients and their care team to interact and build collaborative partnerships; opportunity for patients to learn from and support each other; greater patient and provider satisfaction; and fewer urgent care visits.

-To facilitate the spread the MGV model, a Group Visit Resource Manual was developed, and New River Health Association has hosted over a dozen visits from other West Virginia community health centers.
-Experienced MGV staff are available to do demonstration presentations and provide support for the teams from other health care organizations.
+To facilitate the spread the MGV model, a Group Visit Resource Manual was developed, and New River Health Association hosted over a dozen visits from other West Virginia community health centers.
+Experienced MGV staff were available to do demonstration presentations and provided support for the teams from other health care organizations.

 Summary